cloudflare/cloudflare-docs/products/pages/src/content/migrations/migrating-from-github-pages.md

 </Aside>

-You can deploy your site to Cloudflare Pages by going to the dashboard and creating a new site.
-Select the *existing* GitHub repository you use for your GitHub Pages site, and in the configuration section, provide the following information:
+Begin deployment of your site to Cloudflare Pages by going to your Pages dashboard through the account home and select **Create a project**.
+Choose the existing GitHub repository you use for your GitHub Pages site, and select **Install & Authorize** and **Begin setup** to continue.
+Next, on the **Set up builds and deployments** page, provide the following information:

 <TableLayout>